sickle-in-africa/bde.intro-epidemiology/_episodes/02-formulae.md

 # How do we determine who has a disease?
 As the list of steps above suggests, we first need a definition of the disease in question, and a definition of the population.
 These definitions need to be concrete so that we can successfully count both the members of the population, and count those members whom are affected by the disease.

+> ## Definition: epidemiology
+> **Epidemiology** is the study of the distribution and determinants of the frequency of health-related states in specified populations, and the application of this study to the control of health problems.
+{: .prereq}

 Recall that, in episode 1, we defined a population as a group of people with one or more shared characteristics.
 By choosing a characteristic, for example age, we can define a specific population that we will then study.
 Note that we are taking about two definitions here, the definition of a *general* population, which is a statement about what properties *any* population must have, and the definition of a *specific* population, which gives concrete example of a general population.
 For example, a specific population follows from the definition: the set of all citizens of Kenya.

 Location of residence, such as a country, state, city, or neighbourhood, is one of the most common ways to define a population.
 For example, the